From Laplacian-to-Adjacency Matrix for Continuous Spins on Graphs: The Laplacian and Adjacency matrices

 \section{The Laplacian and Adjacency matrices}

 Let us introduce the two main characters of this paper.
 For a connected graph $\mathcal{G}$, the Adjacency matrix $A$ is given by:

 while the Laplacian matrix $L$ is defined as:

 where $z_i=\sum_jA_{ij}$ is the number of nearest neighbors, i.e., the coordination number of site $i$.
 The spectral properties of both of these matrices play a central role in graph theory \cite{harary1969graph,bondy1976graph,merris1994laplacian} and determine many physical properties of the models defined on their corresponding graphs.
-Notice that $L$ and $A$ are defined on the graph, independently from the model we put on it.
-The main point of difference between $L$ and $A$ is that the Laplacian is positive semidefinite with a single zero eigenvalue and a corresponding constant eigenvector: the ground state is homogeneous in {\it any} graph.
+The Laplacian is positive semidefinite with a single zero eigenvalue and a corresponding constant eigenvector: the ground state is homogeneous in {\it any} graph.
 At variance, the ground state of the Adjacency matrix tends to localize around sites with a larger coordination number.
-On translationally invariant lattices these matrices share the same spectrum up to a constant shift ($z=z_i$, for each site $i$), while for general graphs, such as the $Y$ graph, the difference between their low-energy properties gives rise to distinct physical properties related to the localization of particles or modes around the more connected sites \cite{burioni2001bose,brunelli2004topology,burioni2005random,millan2021complex}.
-Needless to say, the Laplacian matrix in the continuum limit for the translational invariant case gives rise to the continuum Laplacian operator $\Delta=\nabla^2$.
-The question we aim to answer is whether, on a general graph in the large $n$ limit, we find the Laplacian or the Adjacency matrix.
+On translationally invariant lattices these matrices share the same spectrum up to a constant shift ($z=z_i$, for each site $i$), while for general graphs the difference between their low-energy properties gives rise to distinct physical properties related to the localization of particles or modes around the more connected sites \cite{burioni2001bose,brunelli2004topology,burioni2005random,millan2021complex}.
+The question we aim to answer is whether, on a general graph in the large-$n$ limit, we find the Laplacian or the Adjacency matrix.
 Briefly, the answer is both.

-We show that the free energy of the $O(n)$ model in the large $n$ limit is governed by the Laplacian and Adjacency spectra in different temperature limits.
+We show that the free energy of the $O(n)$ model in the large-$n$ limit is governed by the Laplacian and Adjacency spectra in different temperature limits.
 The Laplacian is retrieved for temperature $T \to 0$, while the Adjacency matrix for $T \to \infty$.
 We study the Laplacian-to-Adjacency interplay and we present analytical solutions of the saddle-point equations for several representative graphs.